Skip to main content

 Foods That Are High in Water

-• Drinks like water, sparkling water and fat-free milk.
+• Drinks including water, sparkling water and fat-free milk

-• Vegetables like lettuce, cabbage, celery, spinach and cooked squash.
+• Vegetables such as lettuce, cabbage, celery, spinach and cooked squash

-• Vegetables such as carrots, cooked broccoli and avocados.
+• Vegetables such as carrots, broccoli and avocados

-• Dairy products like yogurt, cottage cheese and ricotta cheese.
+• Dairy products including yogurt, cottage cheese and ricotta cheese

 Need Help Figuring Out Your Fluid Needs?